neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 through the NekRS mesh (with quadrature points shown) and the solid pebble mesh (in yellow).
 Cardinal does *not* require conformality between the meshes - by using MOOSE's nearest node transfer, we don't even require overlap between the meshes.
+Of course there will be some interpolation error when the meshes are not exactly the same, but you can always conduct a mesh refinement study until you are happy with the numerical error in the mapping.

 !media fluid_and_solid.png
   id=fluid_and_solid
   caption=NekRS mesh (gray) and solid mesh (yellow) style=width:30%;margin-left:auto;margin-right:auto;halign:center

+[temperature_cht5] shows the fluid temperature (NekRS) and solid temperature (MOOSE).
+The conjugate heat transfer coupling between the two phases is evident from the continuity in temperature on the pebble surface.

+!media temperature_cht5.png
+  id=temperature_cht5
+  caption=Fluid temperature (NekRS) and solid temperature (MOOSE) style=width:50%;margin-left:auto;margin-right:auto;halign:center

 !bibtex bibliography